Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 two cats fighting outside

 Cats might be predators to smaller animals, but they have their fair share of predators to watch out for, too.
 Whether it is a dog, a coyote, or a tougher cat, there may come a time when a cat must defend itself.
-This is when their retractable claws really come in handy.
+This is when their claws really come in handy.
 With a few paw swipes at a foreboding opponent, they could buy enough time to get away from the threat.
-A cat’s retractable claws can do a lot of damage to another cat, even causing so much damage that a trip to the veterinarian is in order.
+A cat’s claws can do a lot of damage to another cat, even causing so much damage that a trip to the veterinarian is in order.

-Therefore, it is not a good idea to assume that your cat’s claws will keep them safe when spending time outside around other cats.
+It is not a good idea to assume that your cat’s claws will keep them safe when spending time outside around other cats.
 If another cat has larger claws or more experience fighting, your cat could end up in big trouble.
 It is always a good idea to take precautions to keep your cat safe from stray cats and those living at nearby houses, even if it means supervised outdoor time or keeping them inside for the most part.

 Summing Things Up